Skip to Main Content

 We are excited to support our faculty and alumni as they contribute to advancing the field of occupational therapy at these prestigious events.

-Join us for the Fall 2024 OTD Capstone Projects Lecture Series, featuring innovative research by our doctoral students!
-This series showcases the important work being done in the field of occupational therapy and addresses various contemporary issues.
+Our Fall 2024 OTD Capstone Projects Lecture Series featured innovative research by our doctoral students!
+This series showcased the important work in occupational therapy and addressed various contemporary issues.

 • Tina Conley: Decreasing Barriers to Care for Mental Health Clients: A Continuing Education Course